 Take a city tour in Kuala Lumpur to see the various historical and beautiful sights that are scattered throughout the city.
 Or, alternatively, explore with your stomach and try the variety of different foods that are available for you to try.

-And fear not, Kuala Lumpur is a great urbe but you won’t be far from paradise either as there are some really cool spots to check out nearby like, for instance, Avani Sepang.
+And fear not, Kuala Lumpur is a great metropolis for every Asia lover out there and you won’t be far from paradise either as there are some really cool spots to check out nearby.

 Kuching, the capital city of Sarawak in Borneo island, is filled with a mixture of old colonial buildings and modern towers.